Explore Southsea Seafront

-Southsea seafront is a fantastic, four mile long, open area at the southern tip of Portsea Island.
-It was never built on, as it was owned until as recently as 1922,
+Southsea Seafront is a fantastic four mile long, open space at the southern tip of Portsea Island.
+Southsea Common and the seafront area was never developed during the expansion of Portsmouth and Southsea, as it was owned up until 1922 by the War Department.

 The common is often used to host large events such as the Southsea Kite Festival,

 The Great South Run, Fairs and Circuses.
 There are a number of different childrens play areas to choose from, on Southsea Common, near Southsea Tennis Club and at